Yale-BIM/f21-assignments/assignment-4/README.md

 $ catkin_make -DCMAKE_BUILD_TYPE=Release
 ```

+## Tests

+A set of public tests has been provided for your code - they are a subset of the tests we will use to grade your code.
+Please run these tests before submitting your assignment.

+To run these tests, refer to the [README.md](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-4/shutter_track_target_public_tests) in the `shutter_track_target_public_tests` package.

 ## Part I. Creating a Custom ROS Message Type
 ROS uses [messages](http://wiki.ros.org/msg) of various types to transmit information between nodes.
 For example, in the